-The Nixon Block
+Nixon Block

-The Nixon Block is the accommodation building.
-It includes about 150 rooms, and also contains common room, canteen, and post office facilities.
-It also accommodates the Squadron Commanders.
+Nixon Block is the accommodation building.
+It includes about 150 rooms, and also contains common rooms, and a dry canteen.
+Squadron Commanders' offices are also located in Nixon Block.

 This fine building was officially opened by Her Royal Highness Princess Mary, the Princess Royal, on 17 October 1955.
 It bears the name of the late Commander E.A.E.
 Nixon, RCN, who was the Commanding Officer of the first Royal Naval College of Canada, situated from 1917-1922 in Halifax, Kingston, and finally in HMC Dockyard, Esquimalt, B.C.